iandouglas/ini-to-cardcannon/_output/book_club/stories.md

 Authors added to the database should have their names converted to Title Case.
 Author Names should be unique within the system.
+If image field is left blank, a default image should be set.
 ```

 ```